Rohit Sharma is new Test captain, selectors start transition with exclusion of Pujara, Rahane, Ishant, Saha | Sports-Games

 ''Rohit Sharma is number one cricketer of our country and the most important thing is that he is playing all the three formats,'' Sharma made it clear that he was the ''unanimous choice'' and there was no discussion about any other names.

-He made it clear tha even Rohit will get his breaks periodically as the body needs rest and that's something they will manage.
+He made it clear that even Rohit will get his breaks periodically as the body needs rest and that's something they will manage.

 ''The most important thing is how we manage Rohit.
 All the cricketers are professionals.
 They know their body and they manage their body and Rohit is absolutely (fit), there is no problem at all,'' he added.